 Options make a low risk trading tool in futures & options segment.
 They carry significantly lower risk as compared to futures trading.
 Options are popular among retail traders because trading with options does not require big capital.
 Moreover, buying options enables you to make unlimited profits with limited risk.

-Though it looks like options are cheap to trade but are they really?
-We will find out next and how to find a cheap option to make your trading profitable.
+Though it looks like these options are cheap to trade but are they really?
+We will find out next and how to find a cheap options to make your trading profitable.